-Supporting and encouraging kindness among teenagers is arguably one of the most important aspects of raising kids.
-It seems the media is blowing up with teenage bully stories this day and age.
+Supporting and encouraging kindness among teenagers is arguably one of the most important aspects of raising children.
+It seems the media is blowing up with teenage bully stories in this day and age.
 It’s an epidemic, especially in the spring as the school year is drawing to an end.
 Emotions run at an all-time high.
 The teenage span is full of rambunctious hormonal humans who have grown accustomed to one another throughout the school year.
 They have grown into a routine, and unfortunately, a part of this routine includes bullying.

 It’s this time of year that the teens who have been picked on, both in and out of school, are worn down and have had about all they can handle from their peers over the course of the last nine-plus months.
 They’ve been beaten down both physically and emotionally.
 As if it isn’t hard enough trying to grow and find oneself through the mess and drama this world can sometimes present, they’ve been dealt a hand of personal torment on top of it all.
 This is a sad fact of life, and for some it’s devastating.

 Teenage bullies themselves come in many forms.
 It can be said that this time of year bullies are known to step up to an even higher level and act out more viciously than usual.
 Big holidays have passed, the school year’s end is drawing near and many teen bullies are known to grow comfortable with the abuse they’ve thus far dished out.
 It’s not an uncommon thing for bullies to progress, to inflict more and more pain on their victims as time rolls on in a school year.

 It’s hard to say why some people are more violent than others and meaner at heart.
 Each and every person has their own issues to face, and their own personal battles they’re fighting.
 Although it can be argued that there is no excuse for being a bully, it can also be argued that most abusers have a history of mistreatment of their own.
 This is a cold hard fact and one that is layered into depths that quite frankly can’t be covered in merely one article.